A variational approach to Hilbert's 16th problem within the framework of global analysis: General results

 where

 and

-A fundamental fact for us to bear in mind is that paths in $\espacioo$ are $\C^1$, and convergence in $\espacio$ implies uniform convergence of first derivatives (\cite{brezis}). \begin{proposition} Paths in $\espacioo$ are $\C^1$.
+} Once again, a fundamental fact for us to bear in mind is that paths in $\espacioo$ are $\C^1$, and convergence in $\espacio$ implies uniform convergence of first derivatives (\cite{brezis}).
+The following is a more precise statement of Proposition \ref{versioncero}, that we will use for future reference. \begin{proposition} Paths in $\espacio$ are $\C^1$.
 If $\bu_j\to\bu$ in $\espacio$, then

 uniformly in $[0, 1]$. \end{proposition}